-With the fifth anniversary of Drive here — it’s true — there are new and novel vinyl versions of the soundtrack out now or coming out very soon.
+With the fifth anniversary of Drive here — it’s true — there are new and novel vinyl versions of the Drive soundtrack out now or coming out very soon.

 First, there’s the Invada-Lakeshore special edition.
 It has pink-colored vinyl.
 It also has a deluxe gatefold sleeve with inner booklet sleeve notes by director Nicolas Winding Refn and score composer Cliff Martinez.